ChuckPa/PlexDBRepair/Windows/README-Windows.md

 Currently, there are two separate Windows scripts, a batch script (.bat) and a PowerShell script (.ps1).
 The batch script is a one-shot, zero-input script that attempts automatic database maintenance (repair/rebuild, check, and reindex).
-The PowerShell script is intended to align with PlexDBRepair.sh, offering command-name-based functionality that can either be scripted or interactive.
+The PowerShell script is intended to align with DBRepair.sh, offering command-name-based functionality that can either be scripted or interactive.

 In the future, DBRepair-Windows.bat will be removed in favor of DBRepair-Windows.ps1.
 The batch file is currently kept as a backup while the PowerShell script continues to be expanded and tested.
-If any unexpected issues arise with the PowerShell script, please open an [issue](https://github.com/ChuckPa/PlexDBRepair/issues) so it can be investigated.
+If any unexpected issues arise with the PowerShell script, please open an [issue](https://github.com/ChuckPa/DBRepair/issues) so it can be investigated.

 ## Functions provided